Lyndon Fitzgerald Pace

 Lyndon Fitzgerald Pace (born July 1964) is an American serial killer and burglar.
 Between 1988 and 1989, he robbed and killed elderly women primarily in Atlanta's Vine City neighborhood.
 Among his burglary victims was Coretta Scott King, Martin Luther King Jr.'s widow.
-Pace was convicted of four murders, but was not tried for a fifth, receiving a death sentence for his crimes.
+Pace was convicted of four murders, but was not tried for a fifth, and was sentenced to death for his crimes.